danpla/dpscreenocr/doc/manual.md

 *   Unix-like systems: `~/.config/dpscreenocr`

-You can modify the file with any text editor.
+Each line in settings.cfg contains an option in the form of key-value pair.
 To reset an option to the default value, remove it from the file; to reset all options, clear or delete the file.
-Be aware that dpScreenOCR rewrites settings on exit, so close the program before making changes.
+Be aware that dpScreenOCR rewrites settings on exit, so make sure you close the program before making changes.

 A value can be one of the following types: